Television news screen layout: Mainland China

 Within mainland China, news programs tend to veer towards simpler and concise designs.
 Television channels of differing geographical regions and channel topics vary in their general appearance.
 The news channel of China Central Television, CCTV-13, has adopted a design more similar to that of Taiwanese television channels since a major redesign in 2009.
-Not long after the redesign of CCTV-13, regional channels such as Dragon Television and Hunan Television adapted a Taiwanese-influenced interface design based similarly on that of CCTV-13.
+Not long after the redesign of CCTV-13, regional channels such as Dragon Television and Hunan Television adopted a Taiwanese-influenced interface design based similarly on that of CCTV-13.
 The CCTV international (CCTV-4) and finance (CCTV-2) channels adopted relatively different news screen interfaces, with CCTV-2 having a much more complex layout containing a double news ticker similar to that of CNBC for news and stock market information.